kensanata/oddmuse6/README.md

 Your website needs two directories for the static files:

-* `images` is where `logo.png` is.
+* `ODDMUSE_IMAGES` is where `logo.png` is.
 This is used for the `favicon.ico`.
 Files from this directory are served as-is.
 You could use the logo image in your templates, for example.

-* `css` is there `default.css` is.
+* `ODDMUSE_CSS` is there `default.css` is.
 This is used by the default templates.

 These directories can be shared between various instances of the wiki.